Bayard (legend)

-Bayard (Modern /fr/; Ros Beiaard or just Beiaard; Baiardo) is a magical bay horse in the legends derived from the medieval chansons de geste.
+Bayard (Modern /fr/; Ros Beiaard or just Beiaard; Baiardo) is a magical bay horse in legends derived from the medieval chansons de geste.
 These texts, especially that of The Four Sons of Aymon, attribute to him magical qualities and a supernatural origin.
 He is known for his strength and intelligence, and possesses the supernatural ability to adjust his size to his riders.

 Since the Middle Ages, Bayard has been an important figure in northern French and Belgian folklore, particularly in the Ardennes, notably in Bogny-sur-Meuse, Dinant, Namur and Dendermonde.
 Folk processions stage it among the processional giants, namely the Ducasse d'Ath and the Ommegang van Dendermonde.
 The widespread dissemination of his legend and its success have influenced many artists, as well as popular beliefs.

 Legend

 Bayard first appears as the property of Renaud de Montauban (Italian: Rinaldo) in the Old French twelfth century chanson de geste The Four Sons of Aymon.
 The horse was capable of carrying Rinaldo and his three brothers ("the four sons of Aymon") all at the same time and of understanding human speech.
 Near the end of the work, Renaud is forced to cede Bayard to Charlemagne who, as punishment for the horse's exploits, has a large stone tied to Bayard's neck and has the horse pushed into the river; Bayard however smashes the stone with his hooves and escapes to live forever more in the woods.

 In subsequent chansons de geste, Bayard was said to have been initially won by Renaud's cousin, the magician Maugris, before being given to Renaud.